BlogThings To Do

 What to Avoid

 • 01Fake antiques.
-Modern pieces routinely aged artificially with tea, sun, and chemicals and sold as “100+ year-old” tribal artefacts.
-Unless buying from a certified dealer, ignore all antique claims entirely.
+Modern pieces routinely aged with tea, sun, and chemicals, then sold as “100-year-old” tribal artefacts.
+Unless buying from a certified dealer with documentation, ignore all antique claims entirely.

-• 02The free gift that isn’t free.
+• 02The free gift that is not free.
 Unsolicited tea, mint, or small objects come with invisible expectations.
 Accepting creates social pressure to buy.
 Politely decline if you are not genuinely interested.

 • 03Sealed saffron.
 Never buy sealed containers.
 Always open the jar and smell it first.
 No strong aroma means you are buying safflower or dyed grass at saffron prices.

 • 04Diluted argan oil.
 The foam, smell, and colour tests are all available to you.
-If a vendor refuses to let you open the bottle, walk away.
+If a vendor refuses to let you open the bottle, walk away immediately.

 • 06Unmarked jewelry.
 Silver without hallmarks is not certified silver.
 No marks plus a magnetic response equals a polite exit.

 • 07Commission-based “guides.”
 Men offering to show you the “best shop” near Jemaa el-Fnaa are working on commission.
 Their recommendations lead to marked-up prices.
-Navigate independently or use a booked tour.
+Navigate independently or use a licensed, booked guide.

 • 08Artificially identical artisan items.
 If every piece in a display looks exactly the same, it is factory-produced.
 Real artisan work varies because it is made by human hands.